zjschulz/yardsale/README.md

 # YardSale_App

-This application was designed with dog shelters, SPCA centers, and other various locations where volunteers are needed to walk dogs.
-This lets a user log in, create volunteers, and add walks with dogs for each volunteer.
-The duration of each walk is monitored and each volunteer has their total duration of walks present on the volunteer page.
+The creation of this application was inspired by my desire to provide independent crafter's a simple tool other than mainstream marketing services to bridge the "social distancing" issues of 2020 when it comes to needing a place to sell goods to a local community.
+The application allows a user to sign in, create items, view all items or just their own items, and delete their own items.

 ## Installation